Helmut01/replicateBE/README.md

 The package requires R ≥3.5.0.
 However, for the Kenward-Roger approximation `method.B(..., option = 3)` R ≥3.6.0 is required.

--   Install the released version from CRAN:
+-   Install the released version from <span title="The Comprehensive R Archive Network">CRAN</span>:

 <!-- -->